 For your own safety and the preservation of the park, obey posted signs and keep to designated trails.
 Shortcutting trails destroys plant life and soil structure.

 Swimming is very popular at the sandy beach.
 There are marker buoys sectioning off the swimming area.
 The beach shelves quickly to deep water, so swimmers need to use caution.
 There are two change houses.
-Please be aware that there are no lifeguards on duty.

 Canoeing and kayaking opportunities are available.
 Extreme caution should be used due to the high winds occurring daily on the lake.
 These boats should stay close to shore.

 Rainbow trout and kokanee are the most common fish, however there are 26 species of fish in the lake.
-A valid BC angling licence is required and must be carried with you when fishing.

 The Freshwater Fisheries Society of BC has a fun, hands on, Learn to Fish Program that teaches basic angling skills to youth under 16 years old.
 Check back to this page or ask the park operator for more information.